haiku/website/content/blog/pulkomandy/2020-11-16-haiku_activity_report_october_2020.md

 it was gcc1).
 He also fixed an issue in the stdbool.h implementation for gcc2, to make sure it can be built with modern compilers.

-Waddlesplash finished the wok to relicense ProcessController under the MIT license.
+Waddlesplash finished the work to relicense ProcessController under the MIT license.
-All people whohad contributed to work on the tool agreed to relicense their work, except one.
+All people who had contributed to work on the tool agreed to relicense their work, except one.
 The remaining bit of GPL code (it was a trivial bugfix) has been removed then reimplemented independently under the new license.